UCNA/XSun_ucna_G4Sim/Readme.txt

 Physics list matches Michael's and the particle generation is my own.
 Information I/O is done via simple C++ I/O, not compiling with ROOT.

+Update: December 22, 2015.

+Completed the addition of Particle Generation using M. Mendenhall's tools.
+Stand alone code is used to generate event initial conditions, then piped to .txt files.
+Simple C++ I/O is used except for conversion between .root files to .txt files.